Guidelines

 Exhibit Introduction:

-1. Horse and Rider Skills: Members in their first year going from hand to riding must participate in this before they become a riding member of the Wranglers.
-No first year rider may ride with the Horse and Pony Club until they have passed this skill assessment.
+- Horse and Rider Skills: Members in their first year of riding must participate in this before they become a riding member of the Wranglers.
+No member may ride with the Horse and Pony Club until they have passed this skill assessment.

-2. Drug Testing: All 4-H animal exhibits must be free of drug, steroids, and chemical or foreign substance residue.
-The Dubois County 4-H Council and the Horse & Pony Committee reserves the right to test any animal exhibit for any foreign substance, included, but not limited to, drugs, steroids or chemicals.
+- Drug Testing: All 4-H animal exhibits must be free of drug, steroids, and chemical or foreign substance residue.
+The Dubois County 4-H Council and the Horse & Pony Committee reserves the right to test any animal exhibit for any foreign substance, included, but not limited to, drugs, steroids, or chemicals.
 The submission of any 4-H entry into the Dubois County Fair by an exhibitor expressly grants the Dubois County 4-H Council and/or the Horse & Pony Committee the right to conduct such tests.
 A positive test or refusing such tests will result in disqualification and forfeiture of all points and awards.
-Test samples collected from any 4-H horse, pony, mule or donkey must be free of any foreign substance, including any steroids or any drug or chemical affecting the central nervous system (for example, stimulants, depressants or pain killers).
-Owner will bear the cost for a positive test.
-Otherwise, 4-H Council will pay for test.
+Test samples collected from any 4-H horse, pony, mule, or donkey must be free of any foreign substance, including any steroids or any drug or chemical affecting the central nervous system (for example, stimulants, depressants, or pain killers).
+The owner will bear the cost for a positive test.
+Otherwise, 4-H Council will pay for the test.

 ANIMAL HEALTH REQUIREMENTS FOR EXHIBITION OF DOMESTIC ANIMALS IN INDIANA